StivDC/stivdc.uk/content/posts/mass-deletion-of-github-actions-workflow-runs.md

 My objective was clear, I wanted to either get rid of all workflows under a specific name, or to remove workflows before a certain date.
 In future, I would even want to add the functionality to select multiple workflows and delete en masse.

-Before I went into possibly reinventing the wheel, I did a quick google and came across two articles to get me started: [DJ Adam's very handy script "mass-deletion-of-github-actions-workflow-runs"](https://qmacro.org/blog/posts/2021/03/26/mass-deletion-of-github-actions-workflow-runs/) and then to fit my use case [Michael Heap's post "Filter for dates before today with jq"](https://michaelheap.com/jq-select-date-before-today/)
+Before I went into possibly reinventing the wheel, I did a quick google and came across two articles to get me started: [DJ Adam's very handy script "mass-deletion-of-github-actions-workflow-runs"](https://qmacro.org/blog/posts/2021/03/26/mass-deletion-of-github-actions-workflow-runs/) and then to fit my date use case [Michael Heap's post "Filter for dates before today with jq"](https://michaelheap.com/jq-select-date-before-today/)

 I would fully recommend following DJ's post on the matter, it's very easy to follow and provides a very good starting point for customising what you need from GitHub's API.
 The following is a variation of his script.